mantidproject/mantid/dev-docs/source/CLion.rst

 Opening CLion
 #############

-The first time you build from CLion, you will most likely need to launch it from a terminal or command line to make sure you have access to all the relevent tools.
+The first time you build from CLion, you will most likely need to launch it from a terminal or command line to make sure you have access to all the relevant tools.

 * On Linux,